upperstream/playlist-manager/doc/directory-structure.md

 - `bin/plm-put-playlist.rs` - Implementation of the put-playlist
   command
+- `bin/plm_put_playlist_retry/mod.rs` - Module containing retry-related
+  functionality for the put-playlist command
 - `bin/plm-delete-playlist.rs` - Implementation of the delete-playlist
   command

 The Playlist Manager is implemented in Rust, with each subcommand as a separate executable.
+The code is organized into modules for better maintainability.

 ### tests/

 The `tests/` directory contains integration tests for the project:

-- `integration_test_common.rs` - Common utility functions and test setup code
+- `integration_test_common.rs` - Common utility functions and test setup
+  code
-- `integration_put_playlist_tests.rs` - Tests for the put-playlist command
+- `integration_put_playlist_tests.rs` - Tests for the put-playlist
+  command
-- `integration_delete_playlist_tests.rs` - Tests for the delete-playlist command
+- `integration_delete_playlist_tests.rs` - Tests for the delete-playlist
+  command

 ### work/